 - Orphan Mailchimp Store.

-If you’d like to see the full comment from the developers, click here, however, we’ll take a look into the second and third scenario next.
+We’ll take a look into the second and third scenarios next.

 In case you had previously connected your Magento store with your Mailchimp account using MageMonkey, then after you uninstall MageMonkey you leave an orphan store in Mailchimp that is not allowing you to connect it using the new extension Mailchimp for Magento.